 Additionally, probably the most effective intervention to slow down aging will not be a single drug or substance, but a combination of substances: a polypill to slow down aging.

-We at NOVOS were frustrated with the disinterest of big pharma in natural substances that can safely extend human lifespan, and the narrow focus on using only one substance instead of many substances that work synergistically.
+We at NOVOS were frustrated with the disinterest of big pharma in natural substances that can safely extend human lifespan and the narrow focus on using only one substance instead of many substances that work synergistically.

 We are living in exciting times.
 Now, at the beginning of the 21st century, we know much more about why we age and how aging-related diseases come about than in the 10,000 years prior.
-Never before we humans were able to access so many healthy foods, supplements, and therapies to live life to the longest and fullest.
+Never before have we humans been able to access so many healthy foods, supplements, and therapies to live life to the longest and fullest.

 In the coming decades, fascinating new biotechnologies will come to light to substantially slow down or extend lifespan.
 To maximize your chances of being able to profit from these new biotechnologies, it’s important to stay healthy, and alive, as long as possible.

-Eating healthily, taking longevity supplements, exercising, getting sufficient sleep and so on is the best way to stay alive long enough to profit from the first technologies that extend lifespan, enabling you hopefully to be around long enough to profit from yet another new life-extension technology, and so on, in order to reach Longevity Escape Velocity (LEV), which would enable you to live a healthy life much longer than is currently the case.
-We at NOVOS want to help people achieve LEV in a safe, responsible and accessible way.
+Eating healthily, taking longevity supplements, exercising, getting sufficient sleep, and so on is the best way to stay alive long enough to profit from the first technologies that extend lifespan, enabling you hopefully to be around long enough to profit from yet another new life-extension technology, and so on, in order to reach Longevity Escape Velocity (LEV), which would enable you to live a healthy life much longer than is currently the case.
+We at NOVOS want to help people achieve LEV in a safe, responsible, and accessible way.